 Sidney Kimmel Cancer Center Executive Committee

-Karen E. Knudsen, PhD, is the Enterprise Director of the Sidney Kimmel Cancer Center (SKCC) at Jefferson, one of only 70 National Cancer Institute (NCI)-designated centers of excellence in the nation (of more than 3,400 cancer centers nationwide).
+Karen E. Knudsen, PhD, is the Executive Vice President of Oncology Services, Jefferson Health; and Enterprise Director of the Sidney Kimmel Cancer Center (SKCC) at Jefferson, one of only 71 National Cancer Institute (NCI)-designated centers of excellence in the nation out of more than 3,400 cancer centers nationwide.
 Dr. Knudsen oversees cancer care and cancer research at all SKCC-Jefferson Health sites within the Greater Philadelphia region, and reports directly to Stephen K. Klasko, MD, MBA, President of Thomas Jefferson University and CEO of Jefferson Health.
 Under Dr. Knudsen’s leadership, SKCC recently was ranked one of the top cancer centers in the nation by US News & World Report.

 Dr. Knudsen was appointed Enterprise Director in January 2015 after having served as the Deputy Director and the founding member of the SKCC Prostate Cancer program.
 Prior to taking on the directorship, Dr. Knudsen also served as the Vice Provost of Thomas Jefferson University, overseeing basic and clinical research at then six schools within the University.

 Complementing overall cancer center leadership, Dr. Knudsen serves as Chair of the Department of Cancer Biology for Thomas Jefferson University, and holds the Hilary Koprowski Endowed Professorship.
 Given her translational research, Dr. Knudsen holds joint appointments in the departments of Medical Oncology, Urology and Radiation Oncology.